Edward144/SES-Notifications/README.md

 refreshRows.php is also accessed via AJAX request every 5 seconds to pull in any new rows that have been added to the database, and prepends that information to the top of the log table.

+# Database

 After setting up the SNS endpoint all you need to do is create a database and enter the correct details into databaseConnect.php
 The only table needed by the database is `notifications_log` with an auto increment "id" column and a json type "json" column

+The `notifications_log` table is checked for and automatically added with the correct columns, via databaseConnect.php